andrewctam/redis-clone/COMMANDS.md

     - If count is provided, returns the first count elements from the head of the list stored at key.
     - If there is nothing stored at key, returns (NIL).
 - `lrange key [start] [stop]`
-    - Returns the elements of a list stored at key between start and stop (bounds are inclusive).
+    - Returns and removes the elements of a list stored at key between start and stop (bounds are inclusive).
     - If start is not provided, all elements will be returned.
     - If stop is not provided, all elements after start will be returned.
-    - -1 can be entered to indicate the last element, but other negative numbers will return an ERROR
+    - For the bounds, -1 can be entered to indicate the last element, but other negative numbers will return an ERROR
 - `rpop key [count]`
     - Same as lpop but from the tail of the list.
 - `llen key`